-See Pub.
-225 for more information on how to report various farm losses, such as losses due to death of livestock or damage to crops or other farm property.
+losses due to death of livestock or damage to crops or other farm property.

-Form 4797 to report sales, exchanges, or involuntary conversions (other than from a casualty or theft) of certain farm property.
+• Form 4797 to report sales, exchanges, or involuntary conversions (other than from a casualty or theft) of certain farm property.
 Also use this form to report sales of livestock held for draft, breeding, sport, or dairy purposes.

-Form 4835 to report rental income based on farm production or crop shares if you did not materially participate (for self-employment tax purposes) in the management or operation of the farm.
+• Form 4835 to report rental income based on farm production or crop shares if you did not materially participate (for self-employment tax purposes) in the management or operation of the farm.
 This income is not subject to self-employment tax.
 See Pub.
 225.

-Form 8824 to report like-kind exchanges.
+• Form 8824 to report like-kind exchanges.